-Community Sector Banking is sponsoring a new Churchill Fellowship in 2019 for Aboriginal and Torres Strait Islander people to explore the interaction between indigenous peoples and communities and the not-for-profit sector.
+Community Sector Banking sponsored a new Churchill Fellowship in 2019 for Aboriginal and Torres Strait Islander people to explore the interaction between indigenous peoples and communities and the not-for-profit sector.

 This is a unique opportunity for a passionate Indigenous Australian to spend 4-8 weeks overseas to investigate positive practices and pathways forward for Indigenous peoples and the not-for-profit sector.
 Topics may include how the international not-for-profit sector supports and strengthens the voices and livelihoods of Indigenous Peoples, what the sector can learn from these cultural interactions, and how these relationships can be mutually beneficial for both Indigenous Peoples and the not-for-profit sector, and more broadly for all Australian communities.

 Community Sector Banking is passionate about supporting and promoting the findings from this Fellowship.
 On returning from the Fellowship, the Community Sector Banking Churchill Fellow can expect to share their findings in a variety of engagement opportunities with Community Sector Banking audiences.
 This will include the opportunity to present at Community Sector Banking Board meetings, conferences, and other networking events.